 Creating and sustaining systems using the Blueprint framework is complex and at times may seem daunting as you go about your day leading and teaching.
 There are district systems, building routines, networks, and infrastructures.
 If you stay in the theoretical world of the Blueprint for too long you forget about the need to take the complicated and parse into reasonable bite-size chunks that can be put into action.
 Have you ever heard anyone say, “just tell me what to do, and I will do it”?
 That phrase signals that someone is struggling to move from theory to practice.
 Using a model to help describe a complex concept can help move from understanding to action.

 One way to map out how systems function and to clearly outline specific actions is to use the Input Process Output Feedback (IPOF) model.
 This simple graphic shows how the IPOF model is structured.
 The Input is defined as the concept or plan that is the starting point of the cycle.
 Processes are the actions or routines that are taken to put the plan into place.
-The Output is the desired result, while Outcome is the actual result.
+The Output is the desired result.
 The Feedback portion of the model includes data analysis, decisions about adjustments, and communication to inform the next iteration of the cycle.
 Effectively making adjustments during each consecutive cycle brings you closer to your desired output.